autowarefoundation/autoware-documentation/docs/design/autoware-architecture/localization/index.md

 #### Expected situation

-- Road with a clear white line and loose curvature, such as highway or ordinary local road
+- Road with clear white lines and loose curvatures, such as highway or ordinary local road

 #### Situation that can make the system unstable

-- White lines are scratchy, or covered by rain or snow
+- White lines are scratchy or covered by rain or snow
 - Tight curvature such as intersections
 - Large reflection change of the road surface caused by rain or paint

 #### Functionalities

 - Correct vehicle positions along the lateral direction
-- Pose correction along the longitudinal can be in accurate.
+- Pose correction along the longitudinal can be inaccurate.
 But we can resolve this by fusing with GNSS

 ### GNSS

 #### Expected situation

-- The vehicle is placed in an open environment with no or few surrounding objects, such as rural landscape
+- The vehicle is placed in an open environment with no or few surrounding objects, such as a rural landscape

 #### Situation that can make the system unstable